Cassacco

-Cassacco (Cjassa) is a comune (municipality) in the Regional decentralization entity of Udine in the Italian region of Friuli-Venezia Giulia, located about 80 km northwest of Trieste and about 12 km northwest of Udine.
+Cassacco (Cjassà) is a comune (municipality) in the Regional decentralization entity of Udine in the Italian region of Friuli-Venezia Giulia, located about 80 km northwest of Trieste and about 12 km northwest of Udine.
 As of 31 December 2004, it had a population of 2,880 and an area of 11.6 km2.

 The municipality of Cassacco contains the frazioni (boroughs) Conoglano, Martinazzo, Raspano, and Montegnacco.

 Cassacco borders the following municipalities: Colloredo di Monte Albano, Magnano in Riviera, Tarcento, Treppo Grande, Tricesimo.